-Some Christmas gifts are impossible to wrap.
+Some gifts are impossible to wrap.
 Dramatic views of coast and countryside.
 Tranquil moments in gardens and parks.
 Discovering hidden secrets in historical homes.
-When you give someone a National Trust membership for Christmas, they get all this and more.
+When you give someone a National Trust membership, they get all this and more.

 - Adult membership (aged 26+) – £84 a year

 - Young person membership (18–25) – £42 a year

 - Junior membership (0–17) – £10 a year

 - Two adults – £139.20 a year

 - Both adults must be aged 18+ and living at the same address

 - Two adults and their children (17 and under) – £146.40 a year

 - One adult and their children – £91.20 a year

 - All adults must live at the same address